U.S. Route 19 in Virginia: Abingdon to Bluefield

-US 19 heads northwest as a four-lane divided highway that is joined by US 58 Alternate (Russell Road) before leaving the town of Abingdon.
+US 19 heads northwest as a four-lane divided highway that is joined by US 58 Alt.
+(Russell Road) before leaving the town of Abingdon.
 The two highways cross Walker Mountain and briefly follow the North Fork Holston River before following Moccasin Creek through Moccasin Gap between Clinch Mountain to the west and Brumley Mountain to the east.
-US 19 and US 58 Alternate enter Russell County at Little Moccasin Gap a short distance east of where the highways diverge at Hansonville.
+US 19 and US 58 Alt. enter Russell County at Little Moccasin Gap a short distance east of where the highways diverge at Hansonville.
 US 19 continues northeast by the village of Willis before reaching Lebanon.
-At the southwest corner of the town, the U.S. Highway has a diamond interchange with US 19 Business (Main Street) and SR 660 (Mountain Road).
-US 19 has a diamond interchange with SR 654 before meeting the eastern end of US 19 Business (Trail of the Lonesome Pine) east of Big Cedar Creek.
+At the southwest corner of the town, the U.S. Highway has a diamond interchange with US 19 Business (US 19 Bus.; Main Street) and SR 660 (Mountain Road).
+US 19 has a diamond interchange with SR 654 before meeting the eastern end of US 19 Bus.
+(Trail of the Lonesome Pine) east of Big Cedar Creek.

 US 19 continues northeast as the Trail of the Lonesome Pine, which has an intersection with SR 80 (Hayters Gap Road) at the hamlet of Smithfield.
 The two highways run concurrently to Rosedale, where SR 80 heads north as Red Bud Highway.
-At Southwest Virginia Community College at the Russell–Tazewell County line, US 19 veers north through Wardell and crosses the Little River.
+At Southwest Virginia Community College at the Russell–Tazewell county line, US 19 veers north through Wardell and crosses the Little River.
 The U.S. Highway curves east again and meets US 460 (Governor George C. Peery Highway) at Claypool Hill.
-US 19 and US 460 parallel the Clinch River and Norfolk Southern Railway's Clinch Valley District through Pounding Mill and Cliffield to the hamlet of Pisgah, where US 19 Business and US 460 Business head south as Crab Orchard Road toward Frog Level.
+US 19 and US 460 parallel the Clinch River and Norfolk Southern Railway's Clinch Valley District through Pounding Mill and Cliffield to the hamlet of Pisgah, where US 19 Bus. and US 460 Bus. head south as Crab Orchard Road toward Frog Level.